 1. Introduction

 The human need to protect oneself against malevolent supernatural entities is as old as humankind itself.
-From all periods of human culture, talismans, amulets, and other inscribed and un-inscribed objects are known that were produced in order to keep malevolent entities like demons away.
+From all periods of human culture, talismans, amulets, and other inscribed and un-inscribed objects are known that were produced in order to keep malevolent entities such as demons away.
 These objects were either carried directly on the body or placed in strategically important places within the domestic environment, e.g. under the threshold or in the corners of the house, so that evil entities could not enter the domestic sphere.

 From Late Antiquity many different amulets are known.
-Whereas in Asia Minor, Syria and in Palestine lamellae, i.e. small inscribed metal plates, were predominant, which were normally rolled or folded and carried in small containers around the neck, there was a own tradition of apotropaic artifacts in Babylonia between the fourth and eighth century: incantation bowls.
+Whereas in Asia Minor, Syria, and Palestine lamellae, i.e. small inscribed metal plates, were predominant, which were normally rolled or folded and carried in small containers around the neck, there was a own tradition of apotropaic artifacts in Babylonia between the fourth and eighth century: incantation bowls.

-Regarding form and material, these bowls do not differ from the daily used domestic earthenware, but in contrast to them, they display an inscription that can be normally seen on the concave side, spiraling from the center of the bowl towards its outer rim.
+Regarding form and material, these bowls do not differ from the domestic earthenware in daily use, but in contrast to them, they display an inscription that can be normally seen on the concave side, spiraling from the center of the bowl towards its outer rim.
 Some incantation bowls display anthropomorphic figures.
-Due to their attributes like horns, chicken legs or bound hands, these figures are normally interpreted as demons, against which the incantation was written.
-From today’s point of view, around 2000 incantation bowls are known, that are housed in several museums and private collections.
+Due to their attributes, such as horns, chicken legs, or bound hands, these figures are normally interpreted as demons, against which the incantation was written.
+At present around 2000 incantation bowls are known that are housed in several museums and private collections.
 Unfortunately, only a minor part of these bowls is already edited and accessible for the broader scientific community.
-It is very likely, that many more incantation bowls will be known in future.
-Regrettably, the major part of these bowls will be without clear provenience because of the actual political situation in Irak, that facilitates the un-controlled entry of incantation bowls in the international antiquities’ market.
+It is very likely that many more incantation bowls will be known in future.
+Regrettably, the major part of these bowls will be without clear provenance because of the present political situation in Iraq, which facilitates the uncontrolled entry of incantation bowls into the international antiquities market.

-Nearly all incantation bowl texts known so far, are written in different Aramaic dialects like Jewish Babylonian Aramaic, Mandaic or Syriac.
-According to the language, in which the incantation bowl texts were written, they are usually attributed to different population groups of Sasanian Mesopotamia: It is supposed that incantation bowls written in Jewish Babylonian Aramaic were written by Jewish scribes, those in Mandaic by Manicheans and those in Syriac by Christians.
-But it is not clear and rather unlikely if the clients, for whom the incantation texts were written, were also part of the same population group as the scribes.
-There is, for example, a great number of incantation bowl written in Jewish Babylonian Aramaic that display a client with a Persian name.
-If those clients were Zoroastrians or Jews using Persian names cannot be easily answered because, on the one hand, there are many indications that Jews were very well integrated in and assimilated to the Sasanian society, on the other hand, Jews were considered magicians during Antiquity and the Middle Ages.
+Nearly all incantation bowl texts known so far are written in one of several Aramaic dialects, such as Jewish Babylonian Aramaic, Mandaic or Syriac.
+According to the language in which the incantation bowl texts were written, it can be attributed to one of several different population groupss in Sasanian Mesopotamia: it is supposed that incantation bowls written in Jewish Babylonian Aramaic were written by Jewish scribes, those in Mandaic by Manicheans and those in Syriac by Christians.
+But it is not clear, and in fact it is rather unlikely, that the clients for whom the incantation texts were written were also part of the same population group as the scribes.
+There is, for example, a great number of incantation bowls written in Jewish Babylonian Aramaic that display a client with a Persian name.
+Whether those clients were Zoroastrians or Jews using Persian names cannot be easily determined because, on the one hand, there are many indications that Jews were very well integrated and assimilated into Sasanian society, while on the other hand, Jews were considered magicians during Antiquity and the Middle Ages.

-In contrast to the question regarding practitioners and clients, there is no doubt that all incantation bowls, disregarding the language in which there are written, do share formulaic and stylistic parallels, but are also anchored in their own culture: Incantation bowl texts written in Jewish Babylonian Aramaic do not only display quotations from the Tanach, but also from rabbinic writings like the Mishna and from liturgic texts.
+In contrast to the question regarding practitioners and clients, there is no doubt that all incantation bowls, irrespective of the language in which there are written, do share formulaic and stylistic parallels, but they are also anchored in their own culture: incantation bowl texts written in Jewish Babylonian Aramaic display not only quotations from the Hebrew Bible, but also from rabbinic such as the Mishna and from liturgical texts.